ccabanero/ios-unit-testing-patterns/Samples/UITableView-objc.md

 [Back To Main](https://github.com/ccabanero/ios-unit-testing-patterns)

 #### Description
-Example unit tests for Controller class that is composed of a UITableView and adopts the UITableViewDelegate and UITableViewDataSource protocols.
+Example unit tests for a ViewController class that is composed of a UITableView and adopts the UITableViewDelegate and UITableViewDataSource protocols.

 #### Code Sample
 	#import <XCTest/XCTest.h>